Ricky Walden: 1999–2011

 Walden began his professional career by playing UK Tour in 1999 (renamed the Challenge Tour in 2000), at the time the second-level professional tour.
 Then he played Challenge Tour in 2001 and entered Main Tour.
 He started the 2004/2005 season ranked at number 78 in the world, but climbed 30 places that year.
-He beat John Higgins twice that season, at the Grand Prix and UK Championship, and reached the Quarter-Final of the China Open.
+He beat John Higgins twice that season, at the Grand Prix and UK Championship, and reached the quarter-final of the China Open.

 In 2005–06 his best run was to the last 16 in the China Open, which he achieved by beating Stephen Maguire.
 In 2006–07 he had 2 last-32 appearance including the UK Championship, where he lost to Ronnie O'Sullivan 8–9.
 He lost to eventual finalist Mark Selby in qualifying for the World Championship.

 He reached #36 for the 2007–08 season and the same year he reached the last 16 of the Grand Prix, beating John Parrott in qualifying and four top-32 players in the main round-robin stage.
 He crashed out in the China Open to Mark Selby and in the qualifying for the World Championship, to Mark Allen.
-Mark Allen was not impressed with Walden's behaviour during the match and coined the nickname Ricky "The Wally" Walden in his post match interview, which received some criticism from World Snooker.
-Walden rebutted this by calling Allen a "fat c***", also commenting "I may be a wally but at least I don't waddle".
-For this he received a fine a suspended 3 tournament ban.

 In the 2008 Shanghai Masters he defeated Lee Spick and Ian McCulloch to qualify.
 At the venue he defeated wildcard Zhang Anda, Stephen Hendry, Neil Robertson (5–4, from 1–4 down), Steve Davis in the quarter-finals (5–2, from 0–2 down), and Mark Selby in the semi-final (6–4, from 1–4 down).
 He won his first ranking title by beating Ronnie O'Sullivan 10–8 in the final.
 The rest of the season was solid rather than spectacular, but a qualifying victory over Anthony Hamilton earned him a first appearance at the Crucible Theatre, where he lost 6–10 to Mark Selby.

 In 2008 he also won the Six-red Snooker International, beating Stuart Bingham 8–3 in the final.

 Walden made it to the World Championship for the second time in 2011 as a seeded player, but was beaten by qualifier Rory McLeod 10–6.
 After the match, Walden criticised McLeod for what he considered to be a slow and 'boring' style of play, although Walden was only marginally quicker than McLeod.
 McLeod responded to the criticism by arguing that Walden was more responsible for the pace of the match.